 About a year after the first visit (May 2015), the patient noticed that one of the nevi on his neck started to change color and got bigger; however, he has not followed up.
 In one of the regular visits for follow-up, the patient was referred to an otolaryngologist due to an obvious change in color and size of that nevus compared to other nevi and its irregular margins.
 The nevus prone to malignant melanoma was examined by excisional biopsy with sufficient margins.
 Pathologic results were reported as compound nevus with the severe dysplastic feature.
 Because the margin of the excisional biopsy was not involved, the dermatologist only recommended regular and closed follow-up.
 Currently, no pathologic case has been reported in the last and periodic examinations.

 In the United States, testicular cancer is the most common cancer among men aged 20 to 40 years and the second malignancy after leukemia at the age of 15 to 19 years.
 Bilateral germ cell tumor incidence is estimated at 2%.
-The incidence of germ cell tumor is growing worldwide.
+The incidence of germ cell tumors is growing worldwide.
 Four proven risk factors of testicular cancer include cryptorchidism, family history, personal history, and intratubular germ cell neoplasia (ITGN).
 Testicular tumors are divided into two general categories: NSGST and seminoma germ cell tumor (SGST).
 Testicular cancer occurs in the form of a painless testicular enlargement.
 Ultrasound and measurement of tumor markers such as LDH, BHCG, and AFP help diagnosis of testicular tumors.
 Several therapies are currently used for testicular tumors.
 Radical orchiectomy is the main treatment of this malignancy and it is used based on the final diagnosis, radiotherapy, and chemotherapy in the treatment (11).
 Antigens of melanoma detected by autologous T cells or antibodies include mutant tumor antigens such as mutant pl6 [CDKN2A] and antigens of cancer/testis family shared tumor-specific such as MACE-I, MAGE, and NY-ESO-I as well as cell type-specific differentiation antigens.
 High incidence of melanoma and dysplastic nevi in patients with immunodeficiency support the hypothesis that melanoma is an immunogenic tumor.
 Dysplastic nevi are also likely to become malignant types of nevi (12).

 The ten-year survival rate of testicular cancer is over 90% (3-5).
 Due to the high survival rate of these patients compared with other malignancies of adults and the young age of most patients as well as the higher risk of other malignancies in these people, it is important to consider periodic examinations for these people.
 Several studies have been conducted on the effect of chemotherapy and radiotherapy in long run on secondary malignancies in these patients.
 Most studies consider esophageal cancer, gastric cancer, malignant melanoma, leukemia, Hodgkin's lymphoma, thyroid cancer, kidney cancer, and soft tissue sarcoma as secondary malignancy of testicular cancer (13).
 The relationship between dysplastic nevi and germ cell tumors was first reported in four patients in 1988.
 Epidemiologic studies suggest an increased incidence of germ cell tumors and malignant melanoma at high social levels.
 On the other hand, risk factors of malignant melanoma include exposure to ultraviolet rays, white phenotype, the number of nevi, and genetic factors (14, 15).
 According to Lorenzo Richiardi, although genetic factors are involved in the development of testicular cancer, little is known about effective genes (16, 17).
 S.D.
 Fossa showed that patients who underwent radiation were at increased risk of solid tumors, particularly lung tumors, malignant melanoma, and gastric tumor compared with others (6).
 The origin of malignant melanoma is not clear in patients with testicular cancer; however, it may be due to changes in skin factors (13).
 Despite the increase in solid malignancies in people who underwent radiotherapy for testicular tumors, a clear relationship was reported between chemotherapy and the incidence of solid malignancies.
 However, the increased risk of skin malignancies following chemotherapy should be considered in the future (18, 19).
 The incidence of multiple atypical nevi was significantly higher than the control group in Raghavan (20).
 The patient examined in this report had multiple nevi of different sizes in all regions of the skin; before the development of testicular tumors, no change occurred in size.
 Due to job specifications, long-term exposure to sunlight, which can be a risk factor for melanoma and other skin malignancies, is seen in the history of this patient.
 Although most studies consider radiotherapy as a factor of secondary malignancies following testicular tumor, the patient did not undergo radiotherapy.
 The risk of skin malignancies was higher in patients receiving cisplatin-based chemotherapy than others (9).
 According to studies, physicians should consider secondary malignancies in reviews and examinations and periodic follow-ups of patients with testicular tumors.
 In particular, skin examination should be taken seriously due to the importance of early detection of changes in previous nevi or creation of new nevi.
 These patients are better to avoid ultraviolet rays, as much as possible.
 However, there is no specific guideline for the follow-up of melanoma in patients with testicular cancer.